Welcome

 Exam Warning

-Many students confuse intestate succession (operation of law) with devise by will.
-On the MBE, always check whether the decedent left a valid will.
-If not, apply intestacy statutes.
+• Intestate succession (operation of law) with devise by will.
+Always ask whether the decedent left a valid will that effectively disposes of the property in question.

 Revision Tip

-Remember: A will only transfers property owned by the testator at death.
-If the property was sold before death, the devise is adeemed and fails.
+A will only transfers property the testator owns at death.
+If the property was sold, lost in foreclosure, or otherwise disposed of before death, a specific devise is typically adeemed and fails.
+Do not assume the beneficiary gets substitute property or sale proceeds unless a statute or the will clearly says so.

 Key Point Checklist